Anthropocentric bias in language model evaluation: The performance/competence distinction

 It is widely recognized that there is a double dissociation between performance and competence, and that this distinction gives us reason to be wary not only of naive inferences from good performance to competence, but also from bad performance to lack of competence.
-Although the performance/competence distinction is applied bidirectionally in human experimental psychology, it is almost exclusively applied in the former direction when studying LLMs.
+Although inferences about competence from performance are drawn in both directions in human experimental psychology, they are drawn in only one direction when studying LLMs: from bad performance to lack of competence.
 Without adequate justification, this asymmetry is suggestive of anthropocentric bias.
-We suspect that, within the ML research community, anthropocentric bias is motivated by the reasonable desire to temper the opposite and perhaps more irresponsible form of bias – \textit{anthropomorphism}, the tendency to ascribe human-like capacities to LLMs without sufficient evidence.\footnote{See, for example, Emily Bender's ``On the NYT Magazine on AI: Resist the Urge to be Impressed," a response to a New York Times Magazine article about OpenAI \citep{benderNYTMagazineAI2022}.} However, fighting one bias by entrenching another won't foster impartiality \citep{bucknerBlackBoxesUnflattering2021}.
-Instead, as the philosopher Elliot Sober once remarked in a discussion of anthropocentric reasoning in comparative psychology, ``the only prophylactic we need is empiricism" \citep[][p.
+We suspect that this reflects the reasonable desire to temper the opposite bias – \textit{anthropomorphism}, the tendency to ascribe human-like capacities to LLMs without sufficient evidence.\footnote{For an example of the strong anti-anthropomorphism sentiment, which we suggest may motivate this counter-reaction, see \citet{benderNYTMagazineAI2022}.} However, fighting one bias by entrenching another won't foster impartiality \citep{bucknerBlackBoxesUnflattering2021}.
+Instead, as the philosopher Elliot Sober once remarked in a discussion of anthropocentric reasoning in comparative psychology, ``the only prophylactic we need is empiricism'' \citep[][p.
 97]{soberComparativePsychologyMeets2005}.